-- Students who enroll in Cooperative Work Experience do not have to use school time to take part in the program, but may include after school or weekend hours in order to balance the time requirements of school, studies, extra-curricular involvement, and still enjoy a cooperative work experience job.
+- Students who enroll in Cooperative Work Experience do not have to use school time to take part in the program, but may include after school or weekend hours in order to balance the time requirements of school, studies, extra curricular involvement, and still enjoy a cooperative work experience job.

-- One unit of credit will be granted for successful completion of all requirements of the Cooperative Work Experience Program.
+- One unit of credit will be granted for successful completion of all requirement of the Cooperative Work Experience Program.
 A limit of one credit is placed upon a student for a work experience that takes place at one job station.
 These requirements include:

-a.
-Students are receiving or have received instruction in a career, technical, business, or agriculture education program.
+- Students are receiving or have received instruction in a career, technical, business, or agriculture education program.

-d.
-Students maintain the required wage and hour documentation.
+- Students maintain the required wage and hour documentation.